FACT-Finder-Web-Components/magento2-module/README.md

 **Note** Don't forget to specify the key passhprase if it's protected

 Enter an server to which the CSV file is uploaded automatically.
 If you are not sure if Magento will be able to connect to your server, please use
-"Check Upload connection" option.
+"Test Upload connection" button.

 The CSV file uses double quotes `"` for field enclosure and a semi-colon `;` as field delimiter.

-The *Select additional Attributes* option offers a multiple-choice list of attributes.
-Select all of those you want added to the CSV file.

 Before starting the export by clicking *Generate Export File(s) now*, you need to commit all changes by clicking "Save Config".
-The exception from that rule is `Test Connection` function which always takes the actual values from the corresponding fields.
+The exception to that rule is `Test Connection` function which always takes the actual values from the corresponding fields.

 ![Data Transfer Settings](docs/assets/data-transfer-settings.png "Data Transfer Settings")